drdragon79/infosec-stuff/Uncategorized/Alternate Data Stream.md

-- Alternate Data Stream is an NTFS file attribute and was designed to provide compatibility with MacOS's Heirarchial file system.
+THM{I_CAUGHT_ALL_THE_PHISH}- Alternate Data Stream is an NTFS file attribute and was designed to provide compatibility with MacOS's Heirarchial file system.
 - Any file created on the NTFS will have two data streams:
 	- Data Stream : Default stream that contails the file data
 	- Resource Stream : Typically contains the metadata of the file